Modality Alignment across Trees on Heterogeneous Hyperbolic Manifolds: More experimental results

-We visualize the attention maps generated by our model using GradCAM \citep{selvaraju2017gradcam} to analyze its behavior across different taxonomic levels.
-As shown in Figure \ref{fig:append_viz_attn}, when aligned with text prompts at different granularities, our model exhibits hierarchical attention patterns, focusing on distinct visual regions that are most discriminative for each taxonomic level.
+We visualize the attention maps generated by the baseline ProTeCt~\citep{wu2024protect} and our model using GradCAM \citep{selvaraju2017gradcam} to analyze their behaviors across different taxonomic levels.
+The results are shown in Figures~\ref{fig:append_viz_attn_baseline} and \ref{fig:append_viz_attn}.
+When aligned with text prompts at different granularities, our model exhibits hierarchical attention patterns, focusing on distinct visual regions that are most discriminative for each taxonomic level.
+Specifically, we observe the following attention patterns: